Why We Love Ann Kim

-“If my work has made what has been traditionally narrow path a little bit wider, a little bit more inclusive, than that will be my greatest achievement.”
+“If my work has made what's been a traditionally narrow path a little bit wider, a little bit more inclusive, that will be my greatest achievement.”

 “Creativity has always driven me.
 To me, I just left one stage, the theatre stage, for another one.”

 When you lived in New York, did you ever think pizza would be the thing you’d pursue?

 Oh, hell no!
 I love pizza, but I never thought being a chef would be a career.
 But, pizza sustained me throughout my college years—delicious, portable, available.
 I had it at least once or twice a week.
 It’s in my blood, but it definitely wasn’t something I thought of as a career at first.

 First and foremost, to me, great pizza always starts with great crust.
 Fundamentally, if you have really great crust, the pizza is going to sing and shine, and be amazing.
 When I first started researching and thinking about what my dough was going to look like, I read several bread baking books on artisan bread baking.
 At the time, there weren’t really a lot of books on artisan pizza, and for me, great pizza is essentially great bread.
 So, I took very much a bread baker’s approach to making great pizza, and that’s been the foundation of what we do at our restaurants ever since.

 How did you decide to meld Korean flavors into your food?